flutter/website/src/docs/codelabs/explicit-animations.md

 This codelab covers the following material:

-* Animation concepts.
+* Animation concepts
-* How to use AnimationController to implement explicit animations.
+* Using `AnimationController` to implement explicit animations
-* How to choose between implicit and explicit animations.
+* Choosing between implicit and explicit animations

 ## What are explicit animations?